ArtUshak/prostoprosport_news_fetcher/README.md

-# prostoprosport_news_fetcher
+# news_fetcher

-Script to fetch news URLs from [prostoprosport.ru](https://prostoprosport.ru/) using API.
+Script to fetch news URLs from news websites to database using API.

 ## Installation